Spider Baby: In music

 The film's theme song has been covered at least three times: By the band Fantômas on their film-score covers album The Director's Cut, by crossover thrash band The Accüsed on 1988's Martha Splatterhead's Maddest Stories Ever Told as "The Maddest Story Ever Told", and by Kid Congo Powers.

 In 2023, Waxwork Records released the soundtrack as part of the Rob Zombie Presents series.
 It was pressed on coloured vinyl and housed in special packaging featuring artwork by Graham Humphreys.

 Remake

 In 2007, independent film producer Tony DiDio began preparing a remake of the film, featuring original director Hill as executive producer, and Jeff Broadstreet as director.

 Broadstreet stated in an interview, "We're going to stick very closely to the basic story of the original film, and at the same time dig deeper into the backstory of the inbred Merrye family."
 The new script by Robert Valding "expands on the themes of unconditional love, and also the story elements of cannibalism and the mutant relatives in the basement".

-It was announced in 2023 that filmmaker Dustin Ferguson acquired the rights to Spider Baby and planned to produce a remake.
+It was announced in 2023 that filmmaker Dustin Ferguson acquired the rights to Spider Baby and planned to produce a remake titled Spider Baby, or The Maddest Story Ever Told with Jack Hill as executive producer and starring Brinke Stevens, Beverly Washburn, and Robert Mukes.
 The remake premiered at the Frida Cinema in Santa Ana, CA on October 31, 2023.